marcduiker/azure-functions-university/lessons/dotnet6/http-refit/README.md

 ## Goal 🎯

-The goal of this lesson is to show how to call third-party REST APIs while using best practices.
+The goal of this lesson is to show how to call third-party REST APIs from your functions using dependency injection and Refit, a type-safe REST library.

-Calling REST APIs usually involves the well-known [HttpClient](https://docs.microsoft.com/fr-fr/dotnet/api/system.net.http.httpclient?view=net-6.0) .NET class.
-However, using this class effectively has always been a challenge as it is designed to be instantiated once and reused troughout the life of your application.
+Calling REST APIs usually involves the well-known [HttpClient](https://docs.microsoft.com/dotnet/api/system.net.http.httpclient?view=net-6.0) .NET class.
+However, using this class effectively has always been a challenge as it is designed to be instantiated once and reused throughout the life of your application.

-Starting from .NET Core 2.1, the BCL [introduced a set of changes](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests) designed to make `HttpClient` easier to use in a correct and efficient manner.
+Starting from .NET Core 2.1, the base class library [introduced a set of changes](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests) designed to make `HttpClient` easier to use in a correct and efficient manner.

 This lesson consists of the following exercises: